Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 1. We create a random temperature to send back.
 The scheduler sends the messages within 3 seconds thanks to the random latency.
 2. We schedule a message to be send in Akka.
-We provide the arguments in order: the timeframe after which it should send the message, the recipient of the message, the message, a dispatcher that will send the message, the sender.
+We provide the arguments in order: the time frame after which it should send the message, the recipient of the message, the message, a dispatcher that will send the message, the sender.
 3. After we scheduled the message we can consider the work of the actor done.
 It can now be destroyed.